MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 ## Install `pytest`
 We'll use the automated testing tool **pytest** to verify the code.

 Pytest must be installed into your system first before you can use it.
+While you don't need pytest to run the tests included in this project, pytest gives a lot of additional helpful tools and loggin.

-To install, open your terminal and type:
+To install, simply open your terminal and type:

 ```
 pip install pytest